 So we spent the morning hiking to the falls, listening to the songbirds and gazing at the patterns of moss on rock, and, once exhausted, we returned to camp to prepare for the evening: lighting a fire, seasoning our pasture-raised bird, roasting it and settling in for another treat of the evening: fire-roasted stonefruit with crushed raspberry sauce.
 Once roasted in coals for hours, we removed the chicken to find it fragrant with dill, garlic, lemon and onion and its meat extraordinarily tender and falling off the bone as we unwrapped it.
 In the end, our experience was one of primal luxury.

-Campfire Roast Chicken with Flowering Onion and Dill
+Campfire Roast Chicken

 - Prepare a campfire using wood or coal, and allow them to burn white hot while you prepare other ingredients.